derohot975/DIAGONALS/replit.md

 ## Overview

-DIAGONALE is a mobile-first web application for blind wine tasting events.
+DIAGONALE is a mobile-only web application for blind wine tasting events, optimized exclusively for smartphones.
 The app supports two tasting modes: "CIECA" (blind) and "CIECONA" (blind with enhanced features).
 Users can create tasting events, register wines, vote on wines, and view comprehensive results.
 The application follows a modern full-stack architecture with React frontend and Express backend.

 ## User Preferences